I’m not into posed or perfect shots.

 Places

-I travel to see the world as it is – unfiltered and honest.
+I travel to see the world as it is – unfiltered and real.

 I walk through ancient places imagining the people and animals who once passed here, hundreds or even thousands of years ago, leaving their traces in the same dust.